BradHutchings/Mmojo-Server-v2/docs/001-Table-of-Contents.md

 ### [200.
 Prepare Build Environment](200-Prepare-Build-Environment.md)
 Before you can build Mmojo Server, you need a build environment.
 Depending on what you want to build, it could be a single computer or multiple computers.
 You should have a separate share on your network to keep files you only need to download once, and keep the products of your builds.
 You may find yourself rebuilding your build environments regularly, especially if you edit or enhance code and instructions in the repo.

 - [201.
-Create Scripts and Tools Directories](201-Create-Scripts-and-Tools-Directories.md) - Create `$HOME/scripts` and `$HOME/tools` directories, then add them to your `$PATH`.
+Prepare WSL](201-Prepare-WSL.md) - Prepare your Windows Subsystem for Linux (WSL) environment if you're using one.
 - [202.
-Clone Mmojo Server Repo](202-Clone-Mmojo-Server-Repo.md) - Clone Mmojo Server Repo for setup and build scripts.
+Create Scripts and Tools Directories](202-Create-Scripts-and-Tools-Directories.md) - Create `$HOME/scripts` and `$HOME/tools` directories, then add them to your `$PATH`.
 - [203.
-Set Timezone](203-Set-Timezone.md) - Set your build system's time zone so Completion UI reflects correct build date.
+Clone Mmojo Server Repo](203-Clone-Mmojo-Server-Repo.md) - Clone Mmojo Server Repo for setup and build scripts.
 - [204.
-Create Mmojo Share](204-Create-Mmojo-Share.md) - Create a file share to support multiple build environments.
+Set Timezone](204-Set-Timezone.md) - Set your build system's time zone so Completion UI reflects correct build date.
 - [205.
-Mount Mmojo Share](205-Mount-Mmojo-Share.md) - Mount a file share to support multiple build environments.
+Create Mmojo Share](205-Create-Mmojo-Share.md) - Create a file share to support multiple build environments.
 - [206.
+Mount Mmojo Share](206-Mount-Mmojo-Share.md) - Mount a file share to support multiple build environments.
-Install Dependencies](206-Install-Dependencies.md) - Install packages needed for your build system.
+- [207.
+Install Dependencies](207-Install-Dependencies.md) - Install packages needed for your build system.
 <!--
 - [207.
 Set up Cross Compile - aarch64 on x86_64](207-Set-up-Cross-Compile-aarch64-on-x86_64.md) - Cross compiling architecture-specific Linux builds might work well in the future.
 - [208.
 Set up Cross Compile - x86_64 on aarch64](208-Set-up-Cross-Compile-x86_64-on-aarch64.md) - Cross compiling architecture-specific Linux builds might work well in the future.